Why is this important? Search engines are funneling a huge proportion of potential buyers towards your website.

 Why Wix vs WordPress?

-Wix is the platform with a massive marketing budget and global advertising, whilst one in every three websites on the web are built with Wordpress, including some of the worlds most successful companies.
+Wix is the platform with a massive marketing budget and global advertising, check out the video below for a famous face!
+One in every three websites on the web are built with Wordpress, including some of the worlds most successful companies.

 So you can understand which platform needs to be your businesses starting point we’ll walk you through: